mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Blank the path from the leaf at position `index` to the root

-* Set the leaf node in the tree at position `index` to a new node containing the public key from the ClientInitKey in the Add corresponding to the ciphersuite in use, as well as the credential under which the ClientInitKey was signed
+* Set the leaf node in the tree at position `index` to a new node containing the public key from the ClientInitKey in the Add, as well as the credential under which the ClientInitKey was signed

 ### Update